fardeenshroff/Fgpa-ImageProcessing/README.md

 ---

 ## **🔹 Software Validation (OpenCV)**
-To compare FGPA results with software, OpenCV is used to process the same images.
+To compare FPGA results with software, OpenCV is used to process the same images.

 ### **📌 Python Code for Edge Detection (`opencv_sobel.py`)**
 ```python